0 Bookmarks

 • Guiding and support by hiking guide

-• Overnight stay with half board: 3x hotel (basis double room), 2x mountain hut (multibed room)
+• Overnight stay with half board: 2x hotel/guesthouse (basis double room), 3x mountain hut (multibed room)

 • Welcome aperitif on day 1